tock/design-explorations/typed_syscall_data/README.md

 | 10  | Set the start of the process stack                 | `usize`  | `()`     | `ErrorCode` |
 | 11  | Set the start of the process heap                  | `usize`  | `()`     | `ErrorCode` |

-Note: there are several places where pointer versus usize can be bikeshed; also I did not fully adapt this for CHERI.
+Note: there are several places where pointer versus usize can be bikeshed.
+Also, I did not fully adapt this for CHERI.

 ### Exit